hotseat-developers/Hot-Seats/README.md

 - [] Allow users to import their photos of food
 - [] Allow combo customizations
 - [] Allow item customization (example med rare steak/ soggy fries)
+- [] Make a training mode and experienced mode

 ## The Team
 - Scrum Master : Will G.